ibm-cloud-docs/blockchain-sw-213/known-issues.md

 1. Use a different [supported browser](/docs/blockchain-sw-213?topic=blockchain-sw-213-deploy-ocp#deploy-ocp-browsers) with Catalina.
 2. Use your own [TLS certificates when deploying on OpenShift Container Platform](/docs/blockchain-sw-213?topic=blockchain-sw-213-deploy-ocp#use-your-own-tls-certificates-optional-) or [TLS certificates when deploying on Kubernetes or {{site.data.keyword.cloud_notm}} Private](/docs/blockchain-sw-213?topic=blockchain-sw-213-deploy-k8#use-your-own-tls-certificates-optional-).
 3. Run the following commands to generate a new key and certificate pair for the console that will fix the problem.
-   1. Run the following command to get the pod that corresponds to the ibp console:
+   1. Run the following command to get the pod that corresponds to the console:
       ```
       kubectl get po
       ```